enso-org/enso/docs/parser/parser.md

 # Parser Design

 ## 1. Lexer (Code -> Token Stream)

+- Lexer needs to be generic over the input stream encoding to support utf-16 coming from the JVM.
+- Is there any use case that requires the lexer to read an actual file?
+- The prelude needs to be released to crates.io otherwise we're going to rapidly get out of sync.
+- I don't think it makes sense to have separate `Var` and `Cons` identifiers.
+We should instead have `Name`, with functions `is_referrent` and `is_variable`.
+  This better mirrors how the language actually treats names.
+- What actually is the flexer?
+- What should the AST look like?

 Lexer reads source file (lazily, line by line) or uses in-memory `&str` and produces token stream of `Var`, `Cons`, `Opr`, `Number`, `Text`, `Invalid`, and `Block`.
 Please note that `Block` is part of the token stream on purpose.
 It is important that the source code is easy to parse visually, so if you see a block, it should be a block.
 Discovering blocks in lexer allows us to prevent all other parts of parser, like macros, from breaking this assumption.
 Moreover, it makes the design of the following stages a lot simpler.
 Enso lexer should always succeed, on any input stream (token stream could contain `Invalid` tokens).